+To validate the $K = 7$ boundary choice independently from data, we apply Welch $t$-tests and Likelihood Ratio Tests (LRT) using digitized CMS PbPb data at $\sqrt{s_{NN}} = 5.02$~TeV, 0--5\% centrality~\cite{cms2017} ($N = 27$, $0.75$--$14$~GeV/$c$).
+The null hypothesis is $H_0: \langle R_{AA}\rangle_{\rm left} = \langle R_{AA}\rangle_{\rm right}$.
+Although the validation uses Pb--Pb data, the physical thresholds being tested --- onset of Cronin enhancement, soft-to-hard transition, and high-$p_T$ pQCD plateau --- are properties of QCD itself and manifest in both AA and pA systems, as confirmed by comparative studies~\cite{cms2017,alice2024}.

+Physical $K{=}7$ boundaries are supported by independent statistical tests.
+The three $K{=}9$ data-driven boundaries carry no independent significance.

-\textbf{Note on high-$p_T$ data (zones 5--7):} Direct experimental measurements of particle ratios ($K^0_S/\pi$, $\Lambda/\pi$) in p-Pb collisions are currently limited to $p_T \lesssim 4.5$ GeV/c \cite{alice2013prl,lhcb2018}.
-For zones 5--7 ($p_T > 4.5$ GeV/c), we apply a theoretically motivated approximation based on Pb-Pb data from ALICE \cite{alice2013prl,alice2014plb}.
-This approach is justified by two complementary theoretical arguments: (i) \textit{universality of particle ratios at high multiplicity} demonstrated by Shao et al. \cite{shao2017prc}, who showed remarkable similarity in yield ratios (including $K/\pi$, $\Lambda/\pi$) between p-Pb and Pb-Pb systems at high event multiplicity, indicating common underlying hadronization mechanisms; (ii) \textit{saturation of collective effects at high $p_T$} as evidenced by Chatterjee et al. \cite{chatterjee2025prl}, who observed convergence of elliptic flow patterns for particles with $p_T > 8$ GeV/c in p-Pb and Pb-Pb collisions, suggesting that hard partonic processes dominate over system-size effects in this regime.
-The threshold $p_T = 4.5$ GeV/c marks the onset of this transition region where perturbative QCD fragmentation begins to overwhelm collective soft dynamics.
+\textbf{Note on high-$p_T$ data (zones~5--7):} Direct experimental measurements of particle ratios ($K^0_S/\pi$, $\Lambda/\pi$) in p-Pb collisions are currently limited to $p_T \lesssim 4.5$~GeV/$c$ \cite{alice2013prl,lhcb2018}.
+Reference~\cite{lhcb2018} (LHCb measurement of nuclear modification factors in p-Pb at forward rapidity) is cited here to establish the kinematic regime and forward-rapidity extrapolation framework applicable to strange-particle production in the same rapidity domain.
+For zones~5--7 ($p_T > 4.5$~GeV/$c$), we apply a theoretically motivated approximation based on Pb-Pb data from ALICE~\cite{alice2013prl,alice2014plb}.
+This approach is justified by two complementary theoretical arguments: (i)~\textit{universality of particle ratios at high multiplicity} demonstrated by Shao et al.~\cite{shao2017prc}, who showed remarkable similarity in yield ratios (including $K/\pi$, $\Lambda/\pi$) between p-Pb and Pb-Pb systems at high event multiplicity, indicating common underlying hadronization mechanisms; (ii)~\textit{saturation of collective effects at high $p_T$} as evidenced by the CMS Collaboration~\cite{chatterjee2025prl}, who observed convergence of elliptic flow patterns for particles with $p_T > 8$~GeV/$c$ in p-Pb and Pb-Pb collisions, suggesting that hard partonic processes dominate over system-size effects in this regime.
+The threshold $p_T = 4.5$~GeV/$c$ marks the onset of this transition region where perturbative QCD fragmentation begins to overwhelm collective soft dynamics.
 While this approximation introduces additional systematic uncertainty (estimated at 10--20\% based on known differences in nuclear modification factors $R_{pPb}$ vs $R_{AA}$), it enables full 7-zone methodology coverage pending direct p-Pb measurements at higher $p_T$.
 All figures clearly indicate which zones use experimental data versus extrapolation.